GovTechSG/ship-hats-overview/tools-faq.md

 <details>
   <summary>1.
 How can I view the number of hours utilised by a Shared agent?</summary><br>

-Subscription Administrator (SA) and Project Administrator (PA) may connect to the SHIP-HATS OpenVPN and log in to [SHIP-HATS portal](http://www.ship.gov.sg/) to view the subscription's utilisation of Shared agent hours.
+Subscription Administrator (SA) and Project Administrator (PA) may connect to the SHIP-HATS OpenVPN and log in to <a href="http://www.ship.gov.sg/">SHIP-HATS portal</a> to view the subscription's utilisation of Shared agent hours.

   </details>

  <details>
   <summary>2.
 How do I ensure the number of agent hours subscribed is sufficient for my system?</summary><br>

-Agency can monitor through [SHIP-HATS portal](http://www.ship.gov.sg/) after subscribing to the service platform.
+  Agency can monitor through <a href="http://www.ship.gov.sg/">SHIP-HATS portal</a> after subscribing to the service platform.
 Agency can purchase additional Shared agent hours as add-ons based on project requirements.

   </details>